Krishna17-bit/AgentOps-Guard/README.md

 ---

-## Important note

-This project is Claude-ready and Claude-first, but it should not falsely claim that Claude was used for a run unless `ANTHROPIC_API_KEY` was configured and the run shows provider `claude`.

-Gemini mode is included so the platform can be tested locally when Claude API access is not available.

----

 ## Disclaimer

-AgentOps Guard is a governance and observability demo platform.
-Public connector execution is intentionally simulated unless real connector keys and explicit execution settings are configured.
-Human review is recommended before enabling real external actions.
+AgentOps Guard is a governance and observability platform.
+Connector execution is intentionally simulated unless connector keys and explicit execution settings are configured.
+Human review is recommended before enabling external actions.